MUNGO JERRY NEWS

 The piece was inspired by Ray Clark’s excellent book about the festival.
 To buy click HERE

 By chance, I came across the original promo film for You Don’t Have To Be In The Army To Fight In The War, shot at the Weeley Festival in 1971 and you can view the video on our page for Mungo Jerry’s fourth maxi-single.

 FACEBOOK : There is a Mungo Jerry discussion page up-and-running on Facebook, something else I came across by accident.
 Click HERE and log-in to have a look.

 Now available from the official Mungo Jerry on-line shop are two brilliant DVD/CD’s.

-Firstly, the long awaited Mungo Jerry movie, 24 Days.
-A documentary style record of Ray and the band’s tour of Germany, Switzerland and Belgium during the summer of 2016.
+The long awaited Mungo Jerry movie, 24 Days is a documentary style record of Ray and the band’s tour of Germany, Switzerland and Belgium during the summer of 2016.

 The package is completed by a complete recording of the tour’s last gig in Baden Baden.
-A show performed for the German national radio station, SWR.
+It is a show performed for the German national radio station, SWR.
 It was broadcast live, playing out to a black and white version of the movie.

 The second DVD is film of the Bansko Jazz Festival gig the band performed in 2017.
 A CD of the gig containing featured tracks is also included in the package.